fkromer/doorstop-snap/README.md

   - [x] Publish the confined snap in the Snap store beta channel - [link](https://snapcraft.io/doorstop)
   - [x] Update the install instructions in this `README.md`
   - [x] Post a call for testing on the [Snapcraft Forum](https://forum.snapcraft.io) - [link](https://forum.snapcraft.io/t/doorstop/18969)
-  - [ ] Make a post in the [Snapcraft Forum](https://forum.snapcraft.io) asking for a transfer of the snap name from you to snapcrafters - [link]()
+  - [x] Make a post in the [Snapcraft Forum](https://forum.snapcraft.io) asking for a transfer of the snap name from you to snapcrafters - [link](https://forum.snapcraft.io/t/transfer-request-doorstop/19027)
-  - [ ] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, and configure the repo for automatic publishing into edge on commit
+  - [x] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, and configure the repo for automatic publishing into edge on commit [link](https://forum.snapcraft.io/t/transfer-request-doorstop/19027/2?u=kromerf)
   - [ ] Add the provided Snapcraft build badge to this `README.md`
   - [ ] Publish the snap in the Snap store stable channel
   - [ ] Update the install instructions in this `README.md`